 You’ll learn through a mixture of lectures, seminars, tutorials and discussion groups, practical and field classes, and individual research.

-Your assessment includes, but is not limited to, written examinations, essays, extended project reports, policy briefing notes, reflective journal entries, statistics exercises and oral presentations.
+Most assessment is through coursework with some written examinations.
+Your assessment includes, but is not limited to, essays, extended project reports, policy briefing notes, online statistics exams, oral presentations and written grant proposals.